 Overall packing tips– Pack light!
 You can wash clothes out and heavy luggage is a burden.
 Please bring modest clothes-we are among communities that are not comfortable with revealing clothes.
 We will be in weather that is quite hot and in the mountains it is less hot, never cold.
 Bring fibers that breathe, dry easily, are lightweight and you aren’t too attached to in case they are torn, stained, etc.

 - Semi-professional dresses or skirts/blouses for the clinic and schools.
-No bare shoulders, no low cut or short dresses for women.
+No bare shoulders, no low cut, off the shoulder, tube tops or short dresses for women.
 Most women wear short sleeves in a professional setting, not tank or halter tops.

 - Light weight pants and tops for working.
-Long sleeves/pants protect from the sun during the day an d mosquitos by night.
+Long sleeves/pants protect from the sun during the day and mosquitoes by night.

 - Quick dry clothes and underwear

 - Shorts- please leave super short shorts at home.
-No shorts are worn in clinic or schools.
+No shorts are worn in clinics or schools.
 Ripped or torn clothes aren’t appropriate.